asllop/RunPack/TUTORIAL.md

 Andreu
 ```

-And an operator to run keys is if they were methods, passing a reference to the object in the stack:
+And an operator to run keys as if they were methods, passing a reference to the object in the stack:

 ```
 { dup : val_a } def get_a